htmlcoderexe/3DGame/README.md

 Doing this mostly from scratch, for my own entertainment, to better understand all the different processes that go on in complex games.

-To be completed when I'm 70 and have a beard.
+To be completed when I'm 70 and have a cane and a lawn to chase kids away from.

 Outdated even before I started (yes, it used XNA when first created, a few years after XNA was declared dead).